wodby/about/README.md

 ## Single-server setup and managed Kubernetes cluster

 Because single-server and cluster infrastructure differ greatly, we make a big stress on this difference.
 Some of our stacks are suitable for cluster, some are not.
-You can read more about single-server infrastructure at https://docs.wodby.com/infrastructure/ and about cluster at https://docs.wodby.com/cluster
+You can read more about single-server infrastructure at https://help.wodby.com/infrastructure/single-server-infrastructure and about cluster at https://help.wodby.com/cluster

 ## Documentation

-Documentation for Wodby platform can be found at https://docs.wodby.com.
-If you're looking for a documentation of a specific stack, you can find the URL on a stack page.
+Documentation for Wodby platform can be found at https://help.wodby.com.
+If you're looking for a documentation of a specific stack, you can find the URL on a stack page under https://wodby.com/stacks/

 ## Stacks